reinpmomz/sf_Package_Tutorial/README.md

 ### Chicago Libraries

-Last, we will read in a data file with the locations of vehicles that were found abandoned in Chicago in 2016.
+Last, we will read in a data file with the locations of libraries in Chicago.

 ```{r}
 libraries <- st_read("https://raw.githubusercontent.com/thisisdaryn/R_tutorials/master/data/Chicago_Libraries.geojson")